 Because active yeast remains in a bottle-conditioned beer, it continues to develop and age ever so slightly over time.
-This makes bottle conditioned beer perfect for aging, as it will continue to mature, much like a fine wine.
-Non-bottle conditioned beer on the other hand has all yeast removed from it before it’s bottled, ensuring the beer will change much slower and providing a higher level of consistency than the bottle conditioned stuff.
-This gives non-bottle conditioned beer a much shorter shelf life than it’s yeasty cousin.
+This makes bottle-conditioned beer perfect for aging, as it will continue to mature, much like a fine wine.
+Non-bottle conditioned beer on the other hand has all yeast removed from it before it’s bottled, ensuring the beer will change much slower and providing a higher level of consistency than the bottle-conditioned stuff.
+This gives the non-bottle conditioned beer a much shorter shelf life than its yeasty cousin.

 While certain styles of bottle-conditioned beer benefits from pouring the yeast into your glass, such as hefeweizens, the majority will taste a bit off if the yeast makes it into the glass, so when pouring your beer it’s recommended you take care to avoid pouring the last bit with the yeast into your glass.